Kansas newspaper goes from endorsing Trump to denouncing his attacks on the press

 But last summer, the company sold the assets of Morris Publishing Group, including its daily papers, to GateHouse Media, a company that operates in 37 states, including nine weeklies and 10 daily publications in Kansas.

 Prior to taking over at the Capital Journal earlier this year, Wade was general manager and president of The Augusta Chronicle in Georgia, another former Morris publication where the company's namesake, William S. Morris III, still serves as publisher.
-(The Chronicle will not join Thursday's editorial initiative.)
+The Chronicle, after not being included on the list of participating newspapers, ultimately did run an editorial published online late Wednesday that called out Trump's repeated cries of "fake news."

+Michael Ryan, the editorial page editor for the Chronicle, told CNN that the paper has "some very vocal Trump supporters among our readership who, even prior to today, have actually been quite unhappy with our criticism of the president."

+"I didn't plan the editorial far in advance, and we'd upbraided Mr. Trump I think just last week on this topic, but I felt it would bear repeating from a different angle -- that of this country's reliance on a free and independent press -- especially as a newspaper that endorsed him and continues to support his policies but not his rhetoric," Ryan said.

 GateHouse left it up to each of its papers to decide to whether to run an editorial on Thursday, according to Wade.